Trantor-teseo/The-Valley/README.md

 Combat is performed using the `H`, `B` and `L` keys to attempt to strike, respectively, the *head*, *body* or *legs* of your opponent.
 You can also press `S` to cast a magic spell: hit keys `1-3` to choose the spell (*Sleep*, *Psi Lance* and *Crispit*). *Sleep* is available to you from the start; the others as you gain experience.
 Some monsters are ethereal and **can only be fought with magic**.

+The goal of the game is the recovery of the *Helm*, but you must also seek out the *Amulet of Alarian*.
+This is hidden in one of the *Temples of Y’Nagioth*, which lie on islands in the Valley’s swamps.
+Six *Amulet Stones* lie within the *Dark Tower*, when found and added to the Amulet they will give you the power of to survive death.
+Unlike the Lairs and Temples, the Dark Tower has multiple levels: look for the stairs that will take you up or down.
+You will also find treasure as you explore; this boosts your experience too.

+You can save your game by entering one of the Safe Castles at either end of the Valley itself.
+Between them is a path on which no monster dares tread — you will be safe from threat there.